 Fallout 3 isn't coming out, Fallout:Oblivion is tho.

+I've played Fallout and Fallout 2.
+I like Fallout 3 as it is, and I think it is moving towards the right direction.
 Those diehard old-school Falllout fans are just close-minded fanboys without a life, just like MK_Red is (the guy spends days and nights doing nothing but posting news here.)
 MK_Red and those people have this disgusting, annoying fanboy attitude that applies to both PS3 and Fallout.
 You know those people need a life.

 The only two problems this game is bound to have is story and dialogue.
 Man talking to people in either of the fallout games was a blast, npcs always had something good and funny as hell to say.
 Listening to someone talk in oblivion or reading what someone has to say in morrowind makes me want to stab myself it's so boring and dull.
 We just have to hope bethesda will go heavy on the importance of talking in f3, hell in either of the previous fallouts(not so sure about the first one) you can beat the game by just talking-you could level up better than fighting by talking in those games!

+I agree with most of the fears people here have about FALLOUT 3.
+I also agree that Oblivion is completely overhyped and as an RPG is one of the worse things I've seen.
+I played computer RPGs 15 years ago better than Oblivion, except on graphics, which seems to be what everyone loves about it.
 But I also have to say that I actually prefer the FPS shift.
 Sorry, but isometric view doesn't cut it for me anymore.
 Execept for that I agree with all the rest.
 I'm even sure that FALLOUT 3 will be a great game, much more interesting than 99% of the cloned RPGs we get every year and that I don't understand why people keep buying them.
 But I have my doubts about how true to the originals FALLOUT 3 will be...